LiuliuChen/EE641_Final_Project-AIMR-MediTell/README.md

 ```

 + Training: Train the text generator on the training datast and evaluate on validation dataset during the training process.
+The model takes the original images and maksed images from image segmentation inputs, and generate text report as output.
 The final model will be finally evaluated on the test dataset. \
  Run `python3 Training.py`
 ```Python
 Training.py